 Two tasks related to social and personality human behavior analysis from multimodal data are studied.
 Both types of human behavior are difficult to characterize even for human experts, our interest in this contest is to leverage on multimodal data to solve these problems.
 On the one hand, we aim to infer the personality traits of students, starting from scans of handwritten documents.
 The multimodality in this task is given by the availability of manually generated transcripts.
 Thus, we aim to assess the complementariness of both information sources.
 Our hypothesis is that the fusion of visual and textual information will result in better performance, grounded on the fact that the text captures language usage patterns, whereas the image captures handwriting style patterns.
 On the other hand, we aim to improve retrieval and diversification results from images posted in social networks.
 In this task we aim to study effective information fusion techniques that can exploit redundancy and complementariness of multimodal data in the context of image retrieval.
 Hence, both tasks focus on multimodal information fusion and on complex human behavior analysis problems.

 In the following we briefly describe the two task running as part of this challenge.
-Please refer to the track sites for further details on the tracks:
+Please refer to the track sites for further details on the two tasks:

 - DivFusion: http://chalearnlap.cvc.uab.es/challenge/27/track/28/description/